Costa Rica Outfit Ideas and Packing List Essentials

 Do I need a travel guide to visit Costa Rica?

 It depends on your travel style.
 Having a travel Spanish phrase book, however, is a good choice if you don’t speak a lot of Spanish.
-In terms of travel guides, there are a lot of really insightful Costa Rica travel blogs that are constantly updated providing you with the most accurate information, compared to printed travel guides.
+In terms of travel guides, there are a lot of really insightful Costa Rica tips on travel blogs that are constantly updated providing you with the most accurate information, compared to printed travel guides.

 Thank you for reading my Costa Rica packing list.
 I hope it helps you to plan an immersive and captivating trip to this STUNNING country.